BITE/ Trinity Comprehensive High Achievers Hub –

 BITE runs supervised study clubs for Junior Cycle and Senior Cycle students.
 Students are provided with study resources and a quiet place to complete their homework and study with the support of a supervisor.
 Guidance is given around creating a study plan,study skills,time management and exam tips.

 Study clubs at a junior level are funded by Dublin North West Area Partnership (DNWAP / SICAP).

 Senior cycle study clubs are funded by the Maureen Smithwick Scholarship.

 for more information go to BITE Supervised Study Clubs

 DCU Voluntary Maths Tuition Programme

 BITE is the lead agent in this joint initiative with DCU Access Service and DCU Maths Learning Centre.
 This Maths tuition programme is open to all year groups.
 Volunteer DCU Maths tutors are recruited through the DCU Maths Learning Centre and provide Maths tuition to second level students for one hour on selected Wednesday afternoons.
-This will take place over 18 weeks in the 2015-2016 school year.
+This will take place again in the 2019-2020 school year.

-This programme provides support to students in the Junior Cycle with the ability to study higher level Maths.
-In the 2015-16 school year two groups of Junior Cycle students are attending extra Maths tuition after school once a week - content focuses on improving problem solving ablities, algebra and overall understanding of maths and science theorems.
+Our Maths programme provides support to junior cycle students in first, second and third year with the ability to study higher level Maths.
+In the 2018-19 school year, these students attended extra Maths tuition after school once a week with a qualified teacher.
+Tuition focuses on improving problem solving abilities, algebra and overall understanding of maths and science theorems.